 The ideal outbound cadence is 12-15 touches across emails, phone calls, and LinkedIn.

 Remember to focus your email messaging on these fundamentals:

 - Results – Share results you’ve accomplished with similar companies

 - Empathy – Lead with your prospect’s challenges and frustrations

 - Personalization – Show the prospect your outreach was intended for them

 - Laser-focus – Keep your communication short and sweet

 - You – Make the prospect the hero, not your solution

 The goal is not to make a sale through your cold outreach, it’s to start a conversation.
-Now go out there and nail your next cold email!
+And remember, a cold email template won’t do the job!